dbarrows/bondr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# chemnet
+# bondr

 <!-- badges: start -->

 <!-- badges: end -->

-Chemnet provides utilities and classes for working with reaction networks
+An R package providing utilities and classes for working with reaction networks.

 ## Installation